 We were in Stockholm for 10 days, but VisitStockholm.com gave me a 48 hour pass to everything, so we rushed around to all the kid-friendly attractions so I could share the best ideas for traveling to Stockholm with kids.

 Stockholm is a city you can best experience on foot.
 By foot I mean walking, hop on hop off busses and boats, and CityBike.
 Vivi was just a little too small to confidently ride a CityBike so we stuck to the other more kid-friendly options.
 As always when traveling with kids, we stopped a lot to sit down and have a snack, so I’m super grateful to our travel companions (my parents) for sponsoring the trip, and for their patience!
 For the best way to see more of the Stockholm Archipelago, see my post on cruising to Helsinki.

-Vasa Museum – This is not a museum Vivi would have chosen, but I wanted to see it and she was impressed by the ship inside the building.
+Vasa Museum is not one Vivi would have chosen, but I wanted to see it, and she was impressed by the ship inside the building.
 The Vasa ship capsized and sank on her maiden voyage in Stockholm 1628.
 333 years later it was salvaged and the museum was built on a dry dock of the old naval yard.
 Before the building was completed, Vasa was towed into the flooded dry dock under the building, raised up and then the building was able to be completed.
 It is an amazing display.
 Vasa is the world’s only preserved 17th century ship – and they get 1.5 million visitors a year!

 There is even an open-air zoo containing a wide range of Scandinavian animals including the bison, brown bear, moose/elk, grey seal, lynx, otter, red fox, reindeer, wolf, and wolverine.
 The bears were getting frisky while we were there and drawing quite a crowd.